 A blank Executive Summary, referred to in the guidance note, is available.

-The Board of Governors has approved a Scheme of Delegation which defines the responsibilities of the Board of Governors, the Board’s Committees and Advisory Groups, the Vice-Chancellor, the Executive and the Academic Board.
+The Board of Governors has approved a Scheme of Delegation which defines the responsibilities of the Board of Governors, the Board’s Committees, the Vice-Chancellor, the University Executive Group and the Academic Board.
 The responsibilities are as set out in the University’s Constitutional Provisions and are in accordance with the University’s Financial Regulations and with CUC guidance.

 The governors are responsible for appointing a Clerk to act as secretary to the Board.
-The post is currently held by Gwyn Arnold.
+The post is currently held by Professor Karen Moore.

 The Clerk services the Board and its committees, drafts and edits reports and pursues matters requiring action.
 She ensures that business is properly conducted both during and outside meetings, and overseas arrangements for the appointment of governors.
-The Clerk plays a key role in providing relevant advice to the Board, its Chairman and the Chairmen of the Board's committees, as well as to individual governors.
+The Clerk plays a key role in providing relevant advice to the Board, its Chair and the Chairs of the Board's committees, as well as to individual governors.

 If you have any queries relating to the University's Governance arrangements please contact Marie Morrissey, Head of Governance and Secretariat Team on 0161 247 1390 or at firstname.lastname@example.org.
 Visit the Governance and Secretariat Team website for further information.